 So how do you distinguish between the two sedges?
 You’ll have to examine the leaf tips closely to differentiate between yellow and purple nutsedge.
 Yellow has a folded, needle-like appearance at the tip while purple nutsedge leaves are a bit wider and they gradually taper to a point.

 The chemical imazaquin (click for sources) can be used to control both yellow and purple nutsedge in many landscape situations.
 Read the label to be sure it can be used on azaleas.

 The very best nutsedge control can be gotten with halosulfuron (click for sources).
-Manage is labeled for use on established woody ornamentals.
+Most products that contain it are labeled for use on established woody ornamentals.